DEVSENSE/Phalanger/docs/blog/WordPress-on-dotNET40.md

+> **Note:** There is a new, modern PHP compiler to .NET entitled Peachpie, which is being developed at the moment.
+Please see [here](www.github.com/iolevel/peachpie)

 > **Note:** This is detailed tutorial mainly for Windows.
 Now there is a package of WordPress with embedded Phalanger which is prepared both for .NET and Mono.
 You can download directly from http://wpdotnet.com

 WordPress is an open-source content management system (CMS) built using PHP and MySQL.
 It’s of the most frequently used solutions for blog publishing.
 In this article I describe how to compile this PHP application to .NET Framework 4.0 using Phalanger.